good-ware/js-log/README.md

 ## Requirements

-If you plan to write to AWS CloudWatch Logs, NodeJS 10 (LTS/dubnium) or higher is required.
+If you plan to write to AWS CloudWatch Logs, NodeJS 12 or higher is required (however, despite the warnings from AWS SDK 2.0, NodeJS 8 seems to work fine).
 Otherwise, any LTS version is sufficent.

 ## Installation